djeada/Personal-Website/README.md

 * All common elements across the pages are being updated trough custom Python scripts.

 ## 🛠 Building blocks

+The website is composed of the following main building blocks:

 HTML elements: